josepot/react-redux-scroll/README.md

 ### Complete Examples

-There are 2 complete examples in this repo:
+There are 2 complete examples in this repo that take advantage of all the different usages of the API:

-- [paragraphs](https://github.com/josepot/react-redux-scroll/tree/master/examples/paragraphs): It's a pretty basic one based on the above code.
+- [paragraphs](https://github.com/josepot/react-redux-scroll/tree/master/examples/paragraphs): It's a pretty basic one based on the code above.
 - [lottery](https://github.com/josepot/react-redux-scroll/tree/master/examples/lottery): This one is more advanced: it demonstarates how to use multiple ScrollAreas and having more than one scroll happneing at the same time.

 In order to try the examples, clone this repo, go the example folder that you want to try and do an `npm install`, `npm start`.
 For example: